cksystemsteaching/selfie/README.md

 hexadecimal_digit = digit | "A" | "B" | "C" | "D" | "E" | "F" .
 ```

 Not so hard either, right?
 There is one thing that the grammars for decimal and hexadecimal numbers have in common.
-They can both be reduced to a single EBNF rule by something we call *substitution*.
-We just take the second rule and substitute it into the RHS of the first rule in all places where its non-terminal occurs.
+They can both be reduced to a single EBNF production by something we call *substitution*.
+Here, we just take the second production and substitute it into the RHS of the first production in all places where the non-terminal in the LHS of the second production occurs.
 The result for the grammar of decimal numbers, for example, is:

 ```
 decimal_number = "0" | "1" | "2" | "3" | "4" | "5" | "6" | "7" | "8" | "9" { "0" | "1" | "2" | "3" | "4" | "5" | "6" | "7" | "8" | "9" } .
 ```

-Why would we do that?
-It is harder to read for sure.
+The important point is that we got rid of all non-terminals in the RHS of the production for decimal numbers.
+But why would we do that?
+It is harder to read for sure and introduces a lot of *redundancy*.
 Well, on the other hand, it is now easy to fix the `00000` bug by just saying:

 ```
 decimal_number = "0" | "1" | "2" | "3" | "4" | "5" | "6" | "7" | "8" | "9" { "1" | "2" | "3" | "4" | "5" | "6" | "7" | "8" | "9" } .
 ```

-But this is not the reason.
-We try squeezing everything into a single EBNF rule because, if we succeed, we know that we are dealing with a particularly interesting subset of grammars called *regular grammars* or *regular expressions* which define *regular languages* such as the language of decimal and hexadecimal numbers.
+But this is still not the reason.
+We try squeezing everything into a single EBNF production with no non-terminals in its RHS because, if we succeed, we know that we are dealing with a particularly interesting subset of grammars called *regular grammars* or *regular expressions* which define *regular languages* such as the language of decimal and hexadecimal numbers.

+> A regular expression is an EBNF production with no non-terminals in its RHS

+Our definition of regular expressions is just one out of many possible definitions that are nevertheless all equivalent.
 Regular expressions are interesting because they are easy to implement using a *model of computation* even simpler than that of a processor called *finite state machine* (FSM).
-For any regular expression there exists an FSM that can be implemented in C\*, for example, to check efficiently whether a given sequence of characters is indeed a sentence in the language defined by the expression.
+For any regular expression there exists an FSM that can be implemented in C\*, for example, to check efficiently whether a given sequence of characters is indeed a sentence in the language defined by the regular expression.
 In other words, there is an FSM to check if a sequence of characters is a decimal number or not, for example.
 The tool chapter has more on that.

-There are, however, grammars that cannot be expressed in a single EBNF rule and are therefore not regular.
+There are, however, grammars that cannot be expressed in a single EBNF production and are therefore not regular.
 Those are called *context-free*.
-The language of arithmetic expressions in C\* is an example of a context-free language that can only be defined by a context-free grammar, that is, by more than one EBNF rule.
-For simplicity, we show you here a context-free grammar that defines C\* assignments over a subset of arithmetic C\* expressions:
+The language of arithmetic expressions in C\* is an example of a context-free language that can only be defined by a context-free grammar, that is, by more than one EBNF production.
+For simplicity, we show you here a context-free grammar in EBNF that defines C\* assignments involving just a subset of all possible arithmetic C\* expressions:

 ```
 assignment = variable "=" expression .

 expression = term { ( "+" | "-" ) term } .
 term       = factor { ( "*" | "/" ) factor } .
 factor     = variable | value | "(" expression ")" .